-FY 2022 operating funding from CTDOT was increased from FY 2021.
-Future year funding will continue to be uncertain over the next few fiscal years due to special transportation fund budget shortfalls.
+FY 2024 operating funding from CTDOT was increased significantly from FY 2023, though FY 2025 funding is flat.
+Funding will be uncertain over the next few fiscal years due to legislation holding FY 2025 and beyond to FY 2024 funding levels, requiring all increases to be competitively awarded.